-An explicit quantitative approach to this problem requires (a) a priori information about the interior geometry of the car and the calibration of the camera, and (b) accurate computation of the subject's location and gaze direction.
-This paper describes a more qualitative approach.
+An explicit quantitative approach to this problem requires (a) a priori information about the interior geometry of the car and the calibration of the camera, and (b) accurate computation of the subject's location and eye direction.
+This paper describes a qualitative approach.
 The subject is observed over an extended period of time, and a "pose-space histogram" is used to record the frequency with which particular head poses occur.
-For observation of a car driver, peaks will appear in the histogram according to the frequently viewed directions of straight-ahead, toward the dashboard, and the mirrors.
-Each peak is labelled, and the focus of attention of the driver in all subsequent images is then classified by use of the histogram.
+For observation of a car driver, peaks will appear in the histogram corresponding to the most frequently viewed directions - straight-ahead and toward the mirrors.
+Each peak is labelled, and the head pose of the driver in all subsequent images is then classified by use of the histogram.
+The head pose classification is refined by a qualitative measurement of the eye pose.